 There.
 Shame.
 Shame, he said in sympathy, in condolence, in understanding.
 Here, he said, holding him.
 I am here.

 And Nathan felt the sobbing subside as he became aware of the warmth of Samuel’s body, of his smell and his voice in his ear.
-He pulled away a little and looked at his face, wiping the tears from his eyes.
+He pulled away a little and looked at his friend, wiping the tears from his eyes.

 And Samuel leaned forward then and kissed him.
 Softly, but insistently he pushed their lips together and Nathan held his breath before pushing back.
 And for those moments he felt sixteen again, kissing him again, the blood pounding in his head, his entire being suddenly concentrated on the feeling, on the smell, on the taste of Samuel.
 And for a second he forgot who and where he was.